Basic Searches in SciX

 The Author facet in SciX shows variants of “Shoemaker” along with frequent co-authors, allowing the user to refine results to the correct individual.

-You can further narrow your search results using the Institutional Affiliation facet.
+You can further narrow your search results using the Institutions facet.

 For example, if your target author worked at Lowell Observatory, you can: